 What is the SMALL Function?

-The SMALL Function is categorized as a Statistical function.
-It will return numeric values based on their position in a list ranked by value.
+The SMALL Function is categorized as an Excel Statistical function.
+It will return numeric values based on their position in a list, ranked by value.
 Essentially, it calculates and returns the k smallest value in a dataset.

 In financial analysis, the SMALL function can be useful in finding the smallest value in a given set of values.
 For example, if all salespersons are given the same target, we can find out which one achieved the sales target in the shortest time for a given year.